XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 But few people stop and think: **what is the Agent actually learning?**

-Is it rote-memorizing rules in a particular environment (Overfitting to rules), or is it truly extracting **meta-capabilities (Meta-Capability)** from these trajectories that can generalize across tasks?
+Is it rote-memorizing rules in a particular environment (Overfitting to rules), or is it truly extracting **meta-capabilities** from these trajectories that can generalize across tasks?

 In the past we often discussed **Learning from Env** and **Learning from Human** separately.
 But this dichotomy may be an artificial split.

 When we define the product as infrastructure (Infra), every click, every piece of feedback, every preference signal from users is shaping, in real time, the "world" the Agent lives in.
-In this sense, **users are essentially part of the environment (Environment)**—they are the most active and most uncertain environmental variables in the system.
+In this sense, **users are essentially part of the environment**—they are the most active and most uncertain environmental variables in the system.

 Therefore, Learning from Human is actually a special case of Learning from a Dynamic Environment—except that this environmental variable happens to be humans.